bhisaac/5eFP/5eFP-SRD.md

 #### Spellcasting Ability

-Clerics, druids, and rangers use WIS as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Clerics, druids, and rangers use WIS as their spellcasting ability, which helps determine the DCs of spells they cast.

 ### Charisma (CHA)